varennes/varennes.github.io/_posts/2015-6-17-cpm3d_prelim.md

 ![3D MSD](https://lh5.googleusercontent.com/UVb_Zm935604iSiJ8s2Oi0rmOdNueBH8nc74G7yEtN5Bb-H5UqzszeZTUbsnNkPsP0mY7tFQt3j1j4w=w1896-h816)

 From the Szabo paper we know that cells should exhibit normal diffusion for times when the displacement is on (or above) the order of the size of the cells.
-This corresponds to times where $\ln\text{MSD} \gtrsim 0 $.
+This corresponds to times where $$\ln\text{MSD} \gtrsim 0 $$.
 We see that for most of the cases this criteria is not met within 300 MC time steps.

 ![3D MSD zoom-in](https://lh6.googleusercontent.com/7DtPe5RKQEfQy14hAKJZNPgzNNgnVj9HMtSKpPo05wzD2UTb1CJrrJUIGD3KL9WLGjbTxzWetJRYWPo=w1896-h816)

 If we look at the last 200 MC time steps, we see that only cell groups of one and four cells meet this criteria.
 So we should expect normal diffusive behavior for those two cases and anomalous behavior for larger groups.

-Fitting the data lets us calculate values for $\alpha$ and $D$.
+Fitting the data lets us calculate values for $$\alpha$$ and $$D$$.

 ![3D alpha](https://lh5.googleusercontent.com/GsSTrWbtGA21E0zBfXvwCK_E-_mFpTgU_2eMLjXz1auwZSwxpUR2drzxrBzmBj3wT1vKCj5GMtGEDW8=w1896-h816)